elunna/nerfhack-changelog/README.md

 * Forging recipes and the #forge extended command have not been ported.
 * Items can pass over forges.
 * New forging feature: There is a one-time 1 in 30 chance of erodeproofing an item when dipping in a forge.
 After this occurs, the forge will instead emit a puff of steam.
+* Cold rays can cool forges.

+### Bloody tiles
+* Ported from SpliceHack
+* When a monster is killed, it can spray blood around the surrounding tiles depending on it's size.
+* The blood is mostly cosmetic, however, players cannot engrave in the dust while blood covers that tile.
+* Blood can be wiped off with a towel, or will wear off after enough activity.

 ### Traps